 2000 AMC 12 Problem 23

-Below is the professionally curated solution for Problem 23 of the 2000 AMC 12, from LIVE by Po-Shen Loh.
+Attempt Problem 23 of the 2000 AMC 12 below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2000 AMC 12 solutions, or check the answer key.

 23.